jp-quant/jp-quant.github.io/_posts/2020-09-01-fbprophet_bayesian_glm.md

 4. Build our own version in Python with additional flexibility & creative concepts added, utilizing **PyMC3** instead of *Stan* (like fbprophet does) as backend.

 ---
-## 1. Ordinary
+## 1. Generalized Linear Models
 Linearity is the foundational language that explains the totality of composition for any reality we are trying to model, as linear regression becomes the basis for the overarching factor-modeling technique in the modern data-driven world, especially neural network models in Machine Learning.

-However, the main difference between an ordinary linear regression model and a generalized one falls under the concept of **symmetry** and **normality**, a theoretical zero-sum framework towards reality.
+However, the main difference between a regular ordinary linear regression model and a generalized one falls under the concept of **symmetry & normality**, a *theoretical* zero-sum framework towards reality.